LafayetteCollegeLibraries/lafayette-preserve/README.md

 # Testing LafayettePreserve

-``
-rake ci
-``

-Or you can performa all of the steps manually using separate terminals:
+Currently, one must perform the following steps manually using separate terminals:

 ## Start Solr
 ``